Cuba, North Korea reject 'unilateral and arbitrary' U.S. demands

 U.S. President Donald Trump has also increased pressure on Cuba since taking office, rolling back a fragile detente begun by predecessor Barack Obama and returning to the hostile rhetoric of the Cold War.

+“The DPRK’s belligerent and provocative behavior demonstrates it has no interest in working toward a peaceful solution,” the official said.

+DPRK stands for North Korea’s official name, the Democratic People’s Republic of Korea.

-“On the situation on the Korean Peninsula, they expressed concern about the escalation of tensions,” the statement read.
+Cuba said in the statement the Cuban and North Korean foreign ministers had “expressed concern about the escalation of tensions” on the Korean peninsula.

 “The ministers discussed the respective efforts carried out in the construction of socialism according to the realities inherent to their respective countries.”